 New employees should receive regular feedback throughout the 90-day probationary period.
 The probationary period should include a 90-day review with the employee.
 Managers will be asked to provide Human Resources with feedback on the new employee via an automated process generated by my.SMU.

 Click on the 90 Day tab above to learn more about the process.

 Employees should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
-The Annual Review process takes place in the spring semester, from mid-January to mid-April.
+The Annual Review process takes place in the fall semester, from mid-September to mid-December.

-Click on the Annual Performance Review tab above to learn more about the process, access the review forms, and understand who should receive an annual review.
+Click on the Annual Performance Review tab above to learn more about the process.

 90 Day Probationary Review for New Employees